cjquines/meta-data/README.md

 Browse random metas from meta-data on [my website](https://cjquines.com/meta-data/).

 A "pure-meta-styled puzzle" expects the solver to combine several words and phrases (the "feeders") to create a new answer.
 The puzzle should has no content other than the feeders, and possibly flavor text, the puzzle title, and other small bits of info.
 It's a subjective definition and I'm using my judgment to determine what goes in and what doesn't.
-When in doubt, my rule is "would seeing it at random help someone feel like they're getting better at solving pure metas?"
+Consider [Fortune Cookies](https://2018.galacticpuzzlehunt.com/puzzle/fortune-cookies.html) and [Spaceopolis](http://puzzles.mit.edu/2020/puzzle/spaceopolis/), one of which is in the list and one which is not.

 The schema is: